 That demonstrates the power of indoctrination by advertising.

 A quick point here about ‘side effects’, which is a mis-used term.
 The main so-called side effects of many drugs, particularly SSRIs, are an inevitable consequence of their main intended mechanism of action, as illustrated by increased bleeding time caused by depletion of platelet 5-HT, gastric upset, sexual dysfunction.
-Hence they occur in all subjects, to a greater or lesser degree.
+Hence, these effects occur in all subjects, to a greater or lesser degree.

-Sertraline, like nortriptyline, has a particularly favourable pharmacokinetic and side effect profile with a lesser propensity for interactions and is a 1st choice (10).
-It is also a weak dopamine re-uptake inhibitor and that may confer significant advantage, particularly in relation to the insidious amotivational syndrome that I think is underappreciated as an effect of SRIs (see note on bupropion).
+Sertraline, like nortriptyline, has a particularly favourable pharmacokinetic and side effect profile with a lesser propensity for interactions and is a 1st choice .
+It is also a weak dopamine re-uptake inhibitor and that may possibly confer advantage, particularly in relation to the insidious amotivational syndrome that I think is under-appreciated as an effect of SSRIs, which deplete frontal dopamine (see note on bupropion).

 Three of the other selective serotonin reuptake inhibitors have significant and sometimes dangerous interactions, mostly via cytochrome P450 enzymes; these are fluoxetine (2D6 and 3A4), paroxetine (2D6) and fluvoxamine (1A2 and 2C9 /19).
 For this reason, it is hard to justify their routine use by primary care doctors who are likely to encounter difficulties keeping up with the multiple possible interactions.
 Some of these interactions have precipitated serious morbidity and have led to expensive litigation.

-SSRIs are often an inadequate treatment for more severe depressive illness.
+SSRIs are usually an inadequate treatment for more severe depressive illness.